dhiraj2130/EmailSendAppFrontend/README.md

 4. Reset button is not yet ready
 5. send email button in navigation bar is not working.
 6. CORS is not implemented.

+The application can be run on other port other than 4200 but as the server is configured for CORS on http://localhost:4200, all the requests to server will fail